urduhack/urduhack/docs/quickstart/tokenization.rst

 ==============

 The tokenization of Urdu text is necessary to make it useful for the machine learning tasks.
-In the :py:mod:`~urduhack.tokenization.tokenizer` module, we solved the problem related to sentence and word tokenization.
+In the :py:mod:`~urduhack.tokenization` module, we solved the problem related to sentence and word tokenization.

 Sentence Tokenizer
 -----------------------

-To covert raw Urdu text into possible sentences, we need to use :py:func:`~urduhack.tokenization.tokenizer.sentence_tokenizer` function.
+To covert raw Urdu text into possible sentences, we need to use :py:func:`~urduhack.tokenization.sentence_tokenizer` function.

 To generate sentences from some text.::